wivn/wivn/README.md

 ### Hi!
-I'm a fourth year Computer Science student at Queen's University graduating May 2024!
+I'm a fourth year Computer Science student at Queen's University!

 - I love creating software and I've been doing it for years now.
 A lot of my side projects focus on personal productivity because I enjoy building productivity software that I can use myself!

-- I've worked as a Software Developer Intern in the past and I'm looking for New Grad roles!
+- I most recently worked as a Software Developer Intern at Squarepoint Capital where I focused on web applications and data pipelines.
+My prior internship experience also includes working on REST APIs and technical communication.

 - I've built projects before using JavaScript, Python, C# and Java.
 In doing so I've learned React, Django, and other web technologies.
+In addition, I have strong data analysis and machine learning skills which I've built up through personal projects and my coursework.

-- I'm currently learning more about AI and data analytics, especially as it relates to NLP (natural language processing).
+- Feel free to reach out to me on LinkedIn!

  <!--
 **wivn/wivn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.